race-against-ai/control_panel_selfdrivingcar/README.md

 # Control panel Selfdriving car

-Panel with GUI to start the selfdiving car.
+Control panel with GUI to start the selfdiving car.

 Functions of the components:
   buttons: